The Rainbow Thief

-The Rainbow Thief is a 1990 film directed by filmmaker Alejandro Jodorowsky and written by Berta Domínguez D. It reunites Lawrence of Arabia co-stars Peter O'Toole and Omar Sharif in a fable of friendship.
+The Rainbow Thief is a 1990 British fantasy drama film directed by Alejandro Jodorowsky and written by Berta Domínguez D. It reunites Lawrence of Arabia co-stars Peter O'Toole and Omar Sharif in a fable of friendship.
 Christopher Lee also plays a brief role.

 Synopsis

-Rudolf Von Tannen (Christopher Lee) is an eccentric millionaire who cares for no one but his dalmatians.
-One night he welcomes his guests – all of them related to him, expecting to cash in his fortune once he passes away – to a dinner party.
-The dogs are fed caviar and the people are given bones to eat.
-This sends them away in anger.
+Rudolf von Tannen (Christopher Lee) is an eccentric millionaire who cares for no one but his dalmatians.
+One evening, he gives a dinner party for a number of guests, all of them related to him and hoping to inherit his fortune when he dies.
+The dogs are fed caviar, while the people are given bones to eat, which sends them away in anger.
 Then Rudolf's predilect brothel service arrives, the Rainbow Girls, big-breasted women dressed with the colors of the rainbow.
 After dancing and partying with them, Rudolf has a heart attack that leaves him comatose.

 The relatives gather to argue over the will, but since Rudolf is alive but in a coma, nothing can be done.
 The relatives suspect that Rudolf will leave all of his fortune to his equally eccentric nephew, Meleagre (Peter O'Toole).
 Meleagre arrives in time to overhear the back-talk, and walks away unnoticed with his dog Chronos.

-Five years later, Meleagre is living in the sewers with a petty thief named Dima (Omar Sharif).
-Chronos has died.
-Together they wait for Rudolf's demise and the subsequent inheritance.
-Dima has set to stealing in order to make a living for the two of them, and takes advantage of carnivals and traveling circuses in order to do so.
-He has frequent run-ins against a bartender (played by English rock musician Ian Dury), whom he owes large amounts of money, as well as several low-life individuals (a midget, a giant, phony blind beggars) and Ambrosia, a large woman whose love he exploits for money.
+Five years later, Rudolf is still alive and in a coma, while Meleagre is living in the sewers with a petty thief named Dima (Omar Sharif).
+Chronos is thought to have died.
+Together, they wait for Rudolf's demise and a subsequent inheritance.
+Dima has set to stealing in order to make a living for the two of them and takes advantage of carnivals and traveling circuses in order to do so.
+He has frequent run-ins with a bartender (Ian Dury), to whom he owes large amounts of money, as well as Ambrosia, a large woman whose love he exploits for money, and several low-life individuals, including a midget, a giant, phony blind beggars.